ci4energy/ci4energy.github.io/smartea2019.md

 <h3><b>Important Dates</b></h3>

+These dates are strict, no extensions will be granted

+- Submission opening: February 27, 2019
-- Submission deadline: 	April 1st, 2017
+- Submission deadline: April 3, 2019
-- Notification of acceptance: 	April 15th, 2017
+- Notification of acceptance: April 17, 2019
+- Camera-Ready Material: April 24, 2019
-- Camera-ready submission: 	April 27th, 2017
+- Author registration deadline: April 24, 2019
-- Conference: July 15-19, 2017

 <h3><b>Submission Guidelines</b></h3>

-We invite submissions of two types of paper:

-- Research papers: up to 8 pages long
-- Position papers: 2 pages long

-We encourage authors to submit early and in-progress work.
-The workshop emphasises interaction and discussion.

 All papers should be in ACM (Association for Computing Machinery) format.
-Please see <a href="https://gecco-2019.sigevo.org"> GECCO 2019 </a> for details.
-Papers should not be anonymised.
-All papers should be submitted in PDF format to <a href="mailto:flzcl@isep.ipp.pt">Fernando Lezama</a>.
-All accepted papers will will appear in the GECCO workshop volume.
+Please see <a href="https://gecco-2019.sigevo.org/index.html/Workshops"> GECCO 2019 </a> for details.

+Workshop papers must be submitted using the GECCO submission site.
+After login, the authors need to select the "Workshop Paper" submission form.
+In the form, the authors must select the workshop they are submitting to.
+To see a sample of the "Workshop Paper" submission form go to GECCO's submission site and chose "Sample Submission Forms".

+Submitted papers must not exceed 8 pages (excluding references) and are required to be in compliance with the GECCO 2019 Papers Submission Instructions.
+It is recommended to use the same templates as the papers submitted to the main tracks.
+It is not required to remove the author information if the workshop the paper is submitted to does not have a double-blind review process (please, check the workshop description or the workshop organizers on this).

+All accepted papers will be presented at the corresponding workshop and appear in the GECCO Conference Companion Proceedings.
+By submitting a paper, the author(s) agree that, if their paper is accepted, they will:

+Submit a final, revised, camera-ready version to the publisher on or before the camera-ready deadline Register at least one author before April 24, 2019 to attend the conference Attend the conference (at least one author)
+Present the accepted paper at the conference

 <!--